 Testing the alternator on a Mercedes Benz is relatively easy; it only takes half an hour, even for a beginner.
 This guide provides instructions on how to test the alternator on a Mercedes Benz.

-In this vehicle, we already have replaced the alternator, but we’re still getting the battery warning light on the dashboard; there might be other issues like poor ground connection, blown alternator fuse, and sometimes an ECU problem.
+We already have replaced the alternator in this vehicle, but we’re still getting the battery warning light on the dashboard; there might be other issues like poor ground connection, blown alternator fuse, and sometimes an ECU problem.

 We verify if the new alternator is working, test the alternator’s positive terminal for 12 volts, and check the feed in the voltage regulator.